-- Cut back comfrey – add to compost and make a liquid fertiliser by seeping in water.
+- Cut back comfrey – add to compost and make a liquid fertiliser by steeping in water.

-- Continue to deadhead roses, annuals and flowering perennials, this will encourage more new growth and an extended flowering period.
+- Continue to deadhead roses, annuals and flowering perennials to encourage new growth and extend the flowering period.

 What to harvest

-- Summer harvests of beans, tomatoes, salad vegetables, potatoes, chillies, sweet peppers, aubergines, sweet corn, cucumbers, courgettes etc.
+- Summer harvests of beans, tomatoes, salad vegetables, potatoes, chillies, capsicums, eggplants, sweetcorn, cucumbers, courgettes etc.

-- Soft fruit may also now be ready for picking like raspberries and blueberries.
+- Soft fruit, like raspberries and blueberries, may also now be ready for picking.

 Shrubs & Perennials

-- Keep an eye on stakes and ties around trees to ensure they don’t start to rub or grow into the tree as it grows.
+- Keep an eye on stakes and ties around trees to ensure they don’t start to rub or grow into the trunk.

-- Keep grass away from the base of trees, apply a good thick layer of mulch around the base to help with moisture retention and suppress weeds.
+- Keep grass away from the base of trees.
+Apply a thick layer of mulch around the base to help with moisture retention and suppress weeds.

-- Water newly planted trees in dry periods.
+- Water newly planted trees in dry periods to avoid stress.

 - If a lawn has been sown or turf laid, it is important to make sure it is kept well-watered through the drier months.